bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-02-03-How-to-Build-and-Deploy-a-Nodejs-Api-on-Google-Cloud.md

 http://localhost:8080/warehouses/4

-Because of this dynamic GET routing in the Node.js code that takes whatever ID is passed in the URL and routes it to the query:
+..because of this dynamic GET routing in `index.js`:

 ```js
 app.route('/warehouses/:id')
   .get( (req, res, next) => {
 ```

+Alright, so now the DB is fully working.

 ## Deploy to Google Cloud Using gcloud

+Now for the fun part: running all of this from Google Cloud Platform.

 From the directory where `index.js` etc is, run: